About Our Company

 In the year of 1925 a young adventurous man who was holding the position of secretary in the office of RJ Reynolds Tobacco Company in Winston Salem, made a major decision that would affect the lives of his wife and family and literally thousands of people such as yours and mine.

 In this year, Mr. Lee Frans and his wife made the decision to move to Hickory, NC and acquire the local Orange Crush Company.
-So loading up his wife and small children in their old vehicle, westward they came.
+Loading up his wife and small children in their old vehicle, westward they came.

 Selling the well known Orange Crush soft drink from a total of three route trucks, the business grew for Mr. Frans to where in 1931 he had to build a new plant.
 This plant was located on the same site in Hickory that our company’s home office is today.

-In the year of 1936, a salesman whose name was Joe Lepedias in regard to taking on the franchise of a new drink that was beginning to gain popularity in the soft drink market approached Mr. Frans.
+In the year of 1936, Joe Lepedias approached Mr. Frans in regard to taking on the franchise of a new drink that was beginning to gain popularity in the soft drink market.

 In the year 1937, Pepsi Cola came to Hickory in a clear bottle where a label was placed upon the bottle to identify the drink (12oz).
 By placing Pepsi on his Orange Crush trucks, a few cases began to be sold to the tune of 20,000 cases the first year.

 Three years later in 1940, growing pains began to set in.
 He had reached unbelievable case sales of Pepsi alone, in excess of 100,000 cases.
 He began to have to add trucks on the routes.
 He had three trucks selling Orange Crush and he bought four trucks to sell Pepsi.
 There were a total of seven trucks covering Catawba, Caldwell, Burke and McDowell counties.